The IRB office utilizes an initial pre-review screening process, during which an IRB analyst reviews each submission for completeness and compliance.

-The IRB may request additional corrective action plans or request that the QIU conduct a directed site visit.
+The IRB may request additional corrective action plans or request that the QIU conduct a directed site visit (currently unavailable).
 The committee may also suspend or terminate IRB approval, among other actions.

-The IRB approval letter does not list the items that were approved with the submission.
+The IRB approval letter lists the consent document(s) and other study documents that were approved with the submission.
+Please note, it does not list the study application.
 Investigators can obtain a list of these items by following the instructions listed below.

 iRIS a closed system and falls under FDA 21 CFR Part 11 (Electronic Records; Electronic Signatures).

 To obtain a list of documents that were approved with a particular submission, follow these steps: Go to My Studies and open the study – Click on Submissions History – Go to Completed Submissions – Locate this submission and click on the Details button to view a list of submitted documents and their outcomes.